microsoft/Windows-AppConsult-PWALab/Manual/README.md

     We're just using the **fetch()** API to reach the **/api/push/key** endpoint of our REST API, which will return a JSON with the public VAPID key we have stored on the backend.

-5. Let's move now to the **postSubscription()** function.
+5. Let's move to the **postSubscription()** function.
 Copy and paste the following snippet after the previous one:

     ```javascript
     async function postSubscription(subscription) {